Diyckstra/terraform-provider-deyckstra/website/docs/r/security_group_rule.md

 layout: "aws"
 page_title: "aws_security_group_rule"
 description: |-
-  Provides a security group rule resource.
+  Manages a security group rule.
 ---

 # Resource: aws_security_group_rule

-Provides a security group rule resource.
+Manages a security group rule.
 Represents a single `ingress` or `egress` group rule, which can be added to external security groups.

 ~> **Note on Security Groups and Security Group Rules:** Terraform currently provides both a standalone security group rule resource (a single `ingress` or